Articles , Glossary

 Add animation

 Another way to strengthen a hero image is by adding motion.
-Animation is an effective approach to add even more emotional and informational power to the visuals, enhance storytelling and set more associations.
+Animation is an effective approach to add even more emotional and informational power to the visuals, enhance storytelling, and set more associations.
 As well, animation helps to add originality to design.

 Evoke emotions

 As Aarron Walter said, “When you start your next design project, keep this principle in mind: people will forgive shortcomings, follow your lead, and sing your praises if you reward them with positive emotion.”
 Sure, it doesn’t break the fact the functionality and simplicity of the product are the foundation of user experience.
-Yet, except it, users also strive for the lovely facade and positive vibes.
-As visuals are the great tool of setting the needed mood, one of the primary goals designers set for hero images is evoking the emotional appeal of the design.
+Yet, except for it, users also strive for the lovely facade and positive vibes.
+As visuals are a great tool for setting the needed mood, one of the primary goals designers set for hero images is evoking the emotional appeal of the design.

 Add artistic vibes